jamescherti/pdfcipher/README.md

 # pdfcipher - A command-line tool for encrypting and decrypting PDF files with password protection

-The **pdfcipher** command-line tool enables encrypting and decrypting PDF files with robust password-based encryption.
+The **pdfcipher** command-line tool enables encrypting and decrypting PDF files with password-based encryption.
 It allows users to set and remove passwords, ensuring secure access and distribution of PDF documents.

 ## Requirements